`bayesmsm` for longitudinal data with informative right-censoring

 Y | End-of-study outcome (binary) |

-# simulating causal data with censoring;
+# example simulated causal data with censoring;

 simdat_cen <- read.csv(system.file("extdata", "sim_causal.csv", package = "bayesmsm"))